-The nights are brighter and a little bit lighter because we are on the west of the country where the sun sets.
-Plus, the landscape is a lot flatter than in many parts which makes the sky seem brighter.
+The nights are brighter and already a little bit lighter, because we are on the west of the country where the sun sets.
+Plus, it’s a lot flatter here than in many parts, which makes the sky seem brighter.

-We can go to the promenade, or if you’re brave enough the waters edge, and enjoy the fantastic winter sunsets and what brightness there is left each day.
+We can go to the promenade, or if you’re brave enough the waters edge.
+Enjoy the fantastic winter sunsets and the brightness of each day!

-Even out of season there are plenty of holiday things to do from Fleetwood to Blackpool, Cleveleys to St Annes.
-The seaside in winter is every bit as charming as it is in summer – in a different way.
+Even out of season there are plenty of things to do, from Fleetwood to Blackpool, Cleveleys to St Annes.
+The winter seaside is every bit as charming as it is in summer – in a different way.

 Our first tip to avoid the winter blues is to wrap up warm, head outside and have a good brisk walk.
 If you do live here be grateful that you can get to the beach so easily, because a lot of people wish they could!